pravien/Databases-Assignment_7/README.md

 <br><br>
 ## Exercise 4
-### *Draw a representation of of the B+ tree with index and leaf nodes, as well as the actual table data.*
+### *Draw a representation of the B+ tree with index and leaf nodes, as well as the actual table data.*